Updated December 24, 2014Doc Sheldon

 There seems to be an endless parade of “newest” strategies and techniques, and many SEOs latch onto the strategy du jour and focus on only that – until the next “newest” thing appears.
 Those are the firms that often don’t pay enough attention to the signals Google sends.
 They fail to see the reason behind the changes… the goal.

 The goal, of course, is no secret.
-In fact, it’s one of the few things about Google that has been clearly broadcast for quite some time.
+In fact, it’s one of the few things about Google that has been clearly broadcasted for quite some time.
 They want to deliver quality results to searchers.
 They have to.
 If they don’t, their ability to sell ads will quickly evaporate.
 And in order to deliver the best results, they need to find the intrinsic value in a site and its pages.

 There isn’t just one goal, however.
 There are other contributing goals.
 They shift and change with each new acquisition and each new manipulative technique detected.
 As new issues arise, new solutions are implemented.
 And each change presents new challenges and opportunities.